Amar-Dev1/backend-dev/APIs/DRF (m2)/intro (p1)/what_is_DRF(les1).md

 #### 3. represent it to the client in `JSON` or `XML` format

 # 🔃 How to dowonload DRF (using pipenv)
-- after install pipenv. `pip install pipenv` :->
-1. install django . `pipenv install django`
-2. activate the virtual environment. `pipenv shell`
+1. activate the virtual environment. `pipenv shell`
-3. creating django project and app
-4. install DRF `pipenv install djangorestframework`. make sure you are in the project folder ❗
+2. install DRF `pipenv install djangorestframework`. make sure you are in the project folder ❗
-5. add `rest_framework` to INSTALLED_APPS.
+3. add `rest_framework` to INSTALLED_APPS.

-6. Happy develpoment ✅ 🎉